-Local movies and TV dramas often depicts mak cik bawang (a term normally used to describe old women who gossips) badmouthing fellow villagers while picking up groceries from sundry shop.
+Local movies and TV dramas often depict mak cik bawang (a term normally used to describe an old woman who gossips) badmouthing fellow villagers while picking up groceries from the sundry shop.
 But that’s not all there is to life in a village.

 “Village is a place where you can find peace, unity, strength, inspiration and most importantly a natural and beautiful life.” – Minahil Urfan

 Cun! – a 2011 romantic comedy film directed by Osman Ali is as close as it gets to seeing village life on the big screen.